Prajwal5180/DP-500-Azure-Data-Analyst/Instructions/labs/10-improve-performance-with-hybrid-tables.md

 	>**Note:Incrementally refresh data starting:** This setting determines the incremental refresh period in which all rows with a date/time in that period are included in the refresh partition(s) and refreshed with each refresh operation.

-	> **Note:Get the latest data in real time with DirectQuery** This setting enables fetching the latest changes from the selected table at the data source beyond the incremental refresh period by using DirectQuery.
+	> **Note:Get the latest data in real time with DirectQuery:** This setting enables fetching the latest changes from the selected table at the data source beyond the incremental refresh period by using DirectQuery.
 All rows with a date/time later than the incremental refresh period are included in a DirectQuery partition and fetched from the data source with every dataset query.
 This setting makes the table a hybrid table because it will contain import partitions and one DirectQuery partition.

 3. **Save** the Power BI Desktop file.